Generic Name: bortezomib (bor TEZ oh mib)

 high or low blood pressure; or

 It is not known whether bortezomib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using bortezomib.
-Ask your doctor how long to wait before breast-feeding again.
+You should not breast-feed while using this medicine and for at least 2 months after your last dose.

 How is bortezomib given?